mkalus/docker-nginx-s3/README.md

 This Docker image runs Ubuntu with Nginx compiled with ngx_aws_auth module.
 It uses Amazons V4 API for authentication against an S3 bucket

+This docker image uses nginx 1.19.4 and is additionally compiled with http_image_filter_module.

 # Settings

 Several options are customizable using environment variables.